-Input Description Purpose RayAngle γ he angle [rad] between the ray from the input camera and the ray from the further away (soft view selection).
+Input Description Purpose RayAngle γ The angle [rad] between the ray from the input camera and the ray from the target camera.
+Prefer nearby views over views further away (soft view selection).
 Reciprocal geometry d The reciprocal of the geometry value in the target view [diopter].
 Prefer foreground over background (geometry ordering).
 Stretching s The unclipped area of the triangle in the target view relative to the source view.
 Penalize triangles that stretch between foreground and background objects.